womeninblockchainbarcelona/wibb-project/README.md

 # 5. Contribute
 Here are some ways for contributing to this project:

-- Share our event son social media and helps us reaching as much people as possible
+- Share [our events](https://www.meetup.com/es-ES/Women-in-Blockchain-Barcelona/) on social media and helps us reaching as much people as possible

 - Connect us to women experts speakers from all the backgrounds

-- Participate actively in our DAO, proposing ideas and improvements
+- Participate actively in [our DAO](https://rinkeby.aragon.org/#/wibb.aragonid.eth/), proposing ideas and improvements

-- Check our open tasks and contribute in the way you wish
+- Check [our open tasks](0.General/Open-Tasks.md) and contribute in the way you wish

 Thank you for collaboration and for joining us connecting knowledge, which leads us to a better understanding of social, economic and technological interactions.
 Everyday we are closer to our final goal of empower individuals.